minhnguyen-ai/flowinquiry-server/README.md

 3. Optimized Performance: Built with Next.js for server-side rendering (SSR) and static site generation (SSG), ensuring fast load times and a smooth user experience.

-4. Integration with Flexwork Server: Communicates with the back-end via REST APIs for real-time data synchronization and updates.
+4. Integration with FlowInquiry Server: Communicates with the back-end via REST APIs for real-time data synchronization and updates.

 ## Getting Started